Daughters of the British Empire, Our Story.

 On September 30, 1983 DBE of Colorado received the Certificates of Incorporation and State Charter, starting with 23 members and two Chapters Winchester and Chatsworth.
 By 1985 membership had grown to 45 and a third Chapter, Sandhurst was added.
 The membership continued to grow, by our 10th Anniversary we had reached 76 and by 1996 we had nine Chapters and 109 members.

 In 2001 Colorado DBE hosted the Western District State Organizer Meetings at the historic Brown Palace Hotel and in 2005 the State Board accepted the responsibility of hosting the 29th Administration National Convention.
 It was a great success.
 Today Colorado has four chapters: Chatsworth (1983), Sandhurst (1985), Royal Daffodils and Commonwealth Rose (2007).
-Membership has fluctuated over the last few years due to an aging population but with new enthusiasm and internet help we are growing again; currently being at 50 with a new Chapter to start in Colorado Springs this fall.
+Membership has fluctuated over the last few years due to an aging population but with new enthusiasm and internet help we are growing again; with a new Chapter in Colorado Springs.